How Teachers Can Prevent Cyberbullying

 You should also use this communication as an opportunity for students and their parents to complete some online work together to deepen their understanding.

 From a best-case-scenario perspective, truly appropriate behavior should be the natural result of children understanding how they should treat each other.
-While this might sound “pie in the sky,” it’s still important for all of your teaching about cyberbullying to take part inside a larger class structure that reinforces kindness and empathy.
+While this might sound “pie in the sky,” it’s still important for all of your teachings about cyberbullying to take part inside a larger class structure that reinforces kindness and empathy.

 Remember the Internet is public and permanent